nmeylan/elapsed-time/README.md

   // measure time taken by a block
   #[elapsed_time::elapsed_block(block_name_1)]
   {
-    // some piece of code in a function
+    // some piece of code in a block
   }
   my_func();
 }